-Hong Kong vigils for dead student turn to street violence
+Hong Kong vigils for dead student turn to street clashes

 The protests were ignited by a now-scrapped extradition bill allowing people to be sent to mainland China for trial, but have evolved into wider calls for democracy.
 They pose one of the biggest challenges for Chinese President Xi Jinping since he took charge in 2012.

-Two pro-Beijing newspapers ran full-page ads, commissioned by “a group of Hong Kong people,” calling for a postponement of the lowest-tier district council elections set for Nov.24, a move that would infuriate those calling for democracy.
+Two pro-Beijing newspapers ran full-page ads, commissioned by “a group of Hong Kong people,” calling for a postponement of the lowest-tier district council elections set for Nov.
+24, a move that would infuriate those calling for democracy.

 Since June, protesters have thrown petrol bombs and vandalized banks, stores and metro stations.
 Police have fired rubber bullets, tear gas, water cannons and, in some cases, live ammunition.